2022 AFC Women's Asian Cup: Goalscorers

-Tournament teams ranking

 Qualified teams for FIFA Women's World Cup

 Five teams from the AFC qualified for the 2023 FIFA Women's World Cup, apart from co-hosts Australia which qualified automatically, while two teams advanced to the inter-confederation play-offs.

-1 Australia qualified as a member of the OFC in 1995, 1999 and 2003.
+Marketing

-Logo and sponsorships
+Logo

-The official logo for the tournament was unveiled by the AFC and the local organising committee on 20 July 2021.
-The logo features the AFC Women's Asian Cup trophy at the centre, with a "swirl" surrounding the trophy "inspired by the national flags and colours of playing kits in Asia, and the iconic stadiums in which the AFC Women’s Asian Cup is played in and celebrates cultural diversity and the unwavering support and enthusiasm of fans for their national teams".
+The official logo for the tournament was unveiled by the AFC and the local organizing committee on 20 July 2021.
+The logo features the AFC Women's Asian Cup trophy at the center, with a "swirl" surrounding the trophy "inspired by the national flags and colors of playing kits in Asia, and the iconic stadiums in which the AFC Women’s Asian Cup is played in and celebrates cultural diversity and the unwavering support and enthusiasm of fans for their national teams".
 The logo also contains elements inspired by the tournament host country.
 The maroon colour of the logo is inspired by the art of the Warli people, a tribe native to the northern Western Ghats in the tournament's host state of Maharashtra.
 Red and maroon colours are often used as the base of Warli paintings.
-The use of silver in the logo is inspired by the "importance of silver jewellery in Indian households and the beauty and elegance of the precious metal".
+The use of silver in the logo is inspired by the "importance of silver jewelry in Indian households and the beauty and elegance of the precious metal".

-The official global partners of the tournament were Continental AG, Credit Saison, Neom, and Yili Group, while Kelme and Konami are official global supporters.